 Appomattox Ministerial Association only covers residents in the county.
 Call (434)352-8847 for information on financial assistance.

 Bedford Christian Ministries administers services to qualified people at most once every six months.
 Apply for financial assistance for rent (if you have an eviction notice) or energy bills, if you have a disconnection.
 Location is 217 W Washington Street, Bedford, Virginia 24523, phone number is (540)586-2633.

 Lake Christian Ministries, Inc. – Support is offered in the lake area of Bedford and Franklin counties.
 They provide food, gently used or new clothing, household items and crisis financial aid to residents.
 13157 Old Moneta Rd., Moneta, Virginia 24121.
 Main phone number (540)297-3214

-Piedmont Community Impact Organization partners with Interfaith Outreach, Campbell County Department of Social Services, the Salvation Army of Lynchburg, and Lynchburg Community Impact to offer emergency rent and utility assistance.
+Piedmont Community Impact Organization partners with Interfaith Outreach, Campbell County Department of Social Services, as well as the Salvation Army of Lynchburg.
+There are also section 8 housing choice vouchers and resources from the Lynchburg Community Impact to offer emergency rent and utility assistance.
 Phone number is (434)283-7531.